What causes the check engine light to flash?

 - Burnt exhaust valve(s).
 Another very common mechanical issue triggered by an engine misfire is one or more burnt exhaust valves.

-What should you do when the Check Engine Starts Flashing?
+What should you do if the Check Engine light starts blinking?

 If the check engine light comes on at start up then don't drive the car.
 If it comes on when you are driving then pull over as soon as it is safe to do so.

-Once you are parked perform a quick inspection of your engine status:
+Once you are parked safely, you should perform a quick inspection of your engine as follows.

 - If possible, take note of the engine coolant temperature value in the instrument panel.
 Shut off the engine immediately if you suspect the temperature is above normal values.